Nude (art): Mesopotamia and Ancient Egypt

 Nude images in Mesopotamia and Ancient Egypt reflect the attitudes toward nudity in these societies.
 In Ancient Egypt the nude was depicted in sculptures as well as paintings and even hieroglyphs.
 The god min, the god of male fertility, is depicted nude when written as a hieroglyph.
 There are also nude images used as a distinction of class as often-times lower class citizens and slaves were made to do strenuous labor and hence were often nude.
 At the time, being naked in social situations was a source of great embarrassment for anyone with higher social status – this was not due to the connection between nudity and sexual impropriety, but rather it being indicative of low status or disgrace.
 Non-sexual, or functional nudity was common in early civilizations due to the climate.
 Children were generally naked until puberty, and public baths were attended nude by mixed gender groups.
 Those with low status – not only slaves – might be naked or, when clothed, would disrobe when necessary for strenuous work.

 There is also evidence of nudity being used as a form of entertainment.
 Women often would be shown partially nude and dressed very minimally in what we would consider an early form of lingerie and these women would have been dancers, musicians, or acrobats.

-The figure depicted in the Burney Relief could be an aspect of the goddess Ishtar, Mesopotamian goddess of sexual love and war.
-However, her bird-feet and accompanying owls have suggested to some a connection with Lilitu, though seemingly not the usual demonic Lilitu.
+The figure depicted in the Burney Relief could be the Mesopotamian underworld goddess Ereshkigal or goddess of sexual love and war Ishtar, in her aspect of Owl-goddess, Akkadian Kilili.
+However, the figure's bird-feet and accompanying owls have suggested to some a connection with lilitu or Lilith, which is disproved by modern scholarship.